Jcrimm/Mapping-Boston-Gentrification-/README.md

 # **Mapping Gentrification in Boston: 2010-2019**

 ## **Executive Summary**
-Over the last decade, major U.S. cities experienced large population growth, as well as more diverse.
+Over the last decade, major U.S. cities experienced large population growth and demographic change.
 Boston Massachusetts is no exception: between 2010 and 2019, its population grew 9.4% and saw increases in nonwhite populations ([Hey, 2021](https://www.brookings.edu/research/2020-census-big-cities-grew-and-became-more-diverse-especially-among-their-youth/)).
 However, other studies have highlighted increasing income inequality and rising housing costs in the Boston metropolitan area ([Herman, Luberoff, Mccue, 2019](https://www.jchs.harvard.edu/sites/default/files/Harvard_JCHS_mapping_neighborhood_change_boston_january_2019.pdf)).
 Taken together, there have been large concerns about gentrification within Boston.
 Gentrification is a process of change in historically disinvested neighborhoods along economic lines, including real estate investment and higher-income households moving in, as well as changes in racial and educational attainment levels as well ([Urban Displacement Project at U.S. Berkely](https://www.urbandisplacement.org/about/what-are-gentrification-and-displacement/)).

 This project looks to visualize gentrification in Boston over the last decade.
 Its main output is a heatmap of gentrification in Boston at the block group level using a "gentrification index" (see details on methodology below).
-It can also be used to create a second map highlighting changes in low-income block groups, those whose median income were below the 2010 citywide median income of $49,893 ([Boston's People and Economy](https://www.boston.gov/sites/default/files/embed/f/fy16-volume1-bostons-people-economy.pdf)).
+It also creates a second map highlighting changes in low-income block groups, those whose median income were below the 2010 citywide median income of $49,893 ([Boston's People and Economy](https://www.boston.gov/sites/default/files/embed/f/fy16-volume1-bostons-people-economy.pdf)).
 The data sources for this project include the Census's American Community Survey (ACS) five-year esimates, as well as geospatial data from the U.S. Census and the City of Boston.
 The project also includes a graph that checks for the robustness of the gentrification index when the racial indicator is removed.

 ![Gentrification index in all block groups](Boston_Gentrification_All.png)